lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Then, these automatically generated bins were imported into Anvi'o and curated manually while being guided by the automated binning and scaffold taxonomy determined by CAT.

 We first examine the species for which the sequencing data was designed for a metagenome study, and hence the binning process likely the most reliable: _A. filiculoides_ 'wild'.
-The study design includes replicate samples of whole plants and leaf-pocket enriched 'juice'.
+The study design includes biological replicate samples of whole plants and leaf-pocket enriched 'juice'.
 Separating the different bins in this metagenome assembly benefits from differential sampling and the consequent differential abundance of genomes per sample (+@fig:fig3_Azfil_wild_binning).
 Additionally, the PacBio RSII long-read sequencing of the _A. filiculoides_ minus-cyano sample was used as an additional binning signal to distinguish bins; this data was used for scaffolding the assembly of the _A. filiculoides_ wild sample.
 The _A. filiculoides_ 'wild' sample metagenome contains multiple high-quality bins (+@tbl:tbl3_2), many of taxonomical orders seen in +@fig:fig3_Azolla_genus_metagenome_order.